deg4uss3r/rfcs/0000-rust-users-langauge-analysis.md

 Having expert programmers review PRs by beginner and advanced users will be necessary for this to work and benefit the community.
 Thus, keeping the challenges short and familiar will be beneficial to start with as finding the time to review code is always difficult.

 This proposal could be a useful complement to the Rust Book by allowing new programmers to try samples out and get feedback on them.
 While I love reading about code, I learn a lot more by writing it.
-Getting advice like "return an Option unstead of a -1!" would have been useful when I first started using Rust.
+Getting advice like "return an `Option` instead of a -1!" would have been useful when I first started using Rust.
 This would allow users to begin with writing idiomatic Rust code, rather than writing in the style of the language they're used to, just in Rust.
 Since certain elements of safe rust code are idiomatic (e.g. iterators), this would result in safer, better code from the beginning, rather than being acquired over a longer period of time.

 We can host these challenges under the Rust Project and link directly to them from [Rust By Example](http://rustbyexample.com/) in the relevant places.
 As opposed to the examples there, the challenges should be more complex--focused solving a problem rather than teaching syntax, and they should build on concepts as users work through the book.
 There could also be a suggestion process by which users pick examples they'd like challenges for.